brunormsilveira/data-classification-pipeline/README.md

 _Note: You can navigate in the findings and click in the each checkbox and see the details._

-## Exploring Macie Results using SQL on Amazon Athena
+## Exploring Macie Fidings using SQL with Amazon Athena

 1. Go to the [Athena console](https://console.aws.amazon.com/athena/home?region=us-east-1#query) and open the **Query editor**.
 2. It will show a message **Before you run your first query, you need to set up a query result location in Amazon S3.
 Learn more**.
 Click in the message link.